ad1tyaaa/100days/round-1.md

 > I didn't do anything for last few days... 😢
 <br> I was working on that godamn project report. 😭😭😭
 <br> Finally it's over, so now i'll focus on it from tomorrow again. 🫤

+## day 5 : 31 july 2023

+**Progress :** Started Arrays (the first data structure).
+Solved a few problems, and did Linear Search too.
+Couldn't do Binary Search today.
+Will do that tomorrow.

+**Final Thoughts :** I'm back.
+Finally... <br> I ended up taking a long break, almost a week, and now, I'm starting it again.
+Today i did Arrays.
+It's still a revision so I don't find it tough really.
+I did till Linear search today, didn't have enought time to cover Binary Search too.
+Will complete that tomorrow.
+Honestly, I feel like shit for taking such a long break. 😣